Venomous snakes are one of the most feared animals on the planet.

-Fer-De-Lance snakes have a venom that causes necrosis, systematic bleeding, and muscle damage.
+Fer-De-Lance snakes are pit vipers that have a venom that causes necrosis, systematic bleeding, and muscle damage.
 This venom is extremely effective against rodents.
 It also has similar effects on humans that have the misfortune of being bitten.

 Unfortunately, Fer-De-Lance snakes are drawn to farmlands in search of food.
 They often come into contact with people, and are extremely feared by locals in Central and northern South America.

 Many of the common names for this deadly snake relate to its appearance: